physiatry/physiatry.github.io/quotes.md

 ### Therapists and Support Staff

+> Dr Shoval,  I hope you had a lovely Doctors' Day - your caring and compassion come through in your conversation and notes.

 > Hi- just a quick note to say THANK YOU for what you've done for this boy!
 I've known them for almost 11 years and they told me all about your care and kindness...
 I couldn't agree more.
 YOU ARE AN ABSOLUTE BREATH OF FRESH AIR for the patients and all of us that have the blessing of working with you.
 X is very excited about his wish coming true ❤

 > I just wanted to touch base as I saw X the first time since receiving his botox injections.
 I am so impressed with his range and alignment.
 His gait training is improving drastically with the rifton walker with the decrease in tone and spasticity.